Putin orders 36-hour holiday weekend cease-fire in Ukraine

 In the latest pledge, the French Defense Ministry said it plans talks soon with its Ukrainian counterpart on delivering armored combat vehicles.
 France’s presidency says it would be the first time this type of Western-made wheeled tank destroyer would be sent to Ukraine's military.

-In the United States, President Joe Biden said Bradley Fighting Vehicles, a medium armored combat vehicle that can serve as a troop carrier, could be sent to Ukraine.
+In the United States, Biden said Bradley Fighting Vehicles, a medium armored combat vehicle that can serve as a troop carrier, could be sent to Ukraine.

 While more weapons arrive, the battlefield situation appears to have settled into a stalemate, increasingly a war of attrition.
 As winter sets in, troop and equipment mobility is more limited.